Your Capstone Project

 - anticipated challenges and approaches for addressing those challenges.

-During the final three weeks, the focus of the capstone proposal process shifts to developing and refining the capstone proposal, including fully developing your capstone plan essays.
+The focus of the capstone proposal process then shifts to developing and refining the capstone proposal, including fully developing your capstone plan essays.

 Step 2: Capstone Project Execution